copier-org/copier/docs/configuring.md

 -   CLI flags: `--data-file`
 -   Default value: N/A

-As an alternative you can also pass the path to a YAML file that contains your data.
+As an alternative to [`--data`][data] you can also pass the path to a YAML file that contains your data.
 Passing a data file is only supported through the CLI.

 This cannot be defined in `copier.yml`, where its equivalent would be just normal